-It is mandatory for companies that employ more than five individuals to provide healthcare for their employees, and thus many employers prefer employees who use the national healthcare scheme; though expats can decide if they would prefer international private health insurance.
+It's mandatory for companies that employ more than five individuals to provide healthcare for their employees.
+Thus, many employers prefer employees who use the national healthcare scheme; though expats can decide if they would prefer international private health insurance.

 Monthly premiums are based on annual income, so in one's first year in Tokyo these may be small amounts.

-Even if expats opt for a nationalised healthcare plan, they will be liable for up to 30 percent of their medical expenses, however, and certain procedures might not be covered.
+Even if expats opt for a nationalised healthcare plan, they'll be liable for up to 30 percent of their medical expenses, however, certain procedures might not be covered.
 Furthermore, if covered by an international health insurance company, expats will have to pay upfront and request reimbursement directly from their health insurance scheme.

 Hospitals in Tokyo

 Below is a list of the most prominent hospitals in Tokyo where English-speaking staff are available:

 St Luke's International Hospital

 Address: 3-17-3 Amanuma, Suginami-ku